Eighteenth-century Europe’s fascination with Chinese kitsch

 These elements added atmosphere to rooms that were solely used for enjoying afternoon tea, which had cemented itself as a custom among British society during this same period as a result of the same increase in overseas trade.
 Tea was also the product almost solely responsible for the rapid commercialization of chinoiserie in Britain in this period, whereas originally they had been foreign curios and imports for the collector’s market.
 It started with a demand for tea tables and china, all of which had to have Chinese motifs to reflect the exotic origin of this stylish activity.
 It then spun off into cabinetry, wallpaper, salon furniture, and what historian Susan Horton calls a vision of a land that was “teeming with raw materials waiting to be turned into cash.”

-China itself—what it looked like, the kind of art it was creating in this period—necessarily faded to the background of this movement.
+China itself—what it looked like, the kind of art it was creating in this period—necessarily faded into the background of this movement.
 The history and people of this vast empire functioned as a mere object, a remote ideal through which European societies articulated their experience of their newfound wealth and cosmopolitanism.

 Far from approximating staid Confucian architecture, or the wraithlike, subdued ink portraits of Qing China, the scenes and motifs of chinoiserie resembled Lewis Carroll’s world in the looking glass more than anything else: as per Lamb’s recollections, it was a world populated by jolly mandarins in peaked hats, the “merry little Chinese waiter holding an umbrella,” people who floated in mid-air and tumbled and made exaggerated gestures in their poufy gowns.
-Ironically, these illustrations, and the gilt phoenix heads and scrolls beloved by orientalists, are now marketed by decorators in China as quintessential European motifs of the Rococo period, an art movement that took place at round the same time with a similar storybook style.
+Ironically, these illustrations, and the gilt phoenix heads and scrolls beloved by orientalists, are now marketed by decorators in China as quintessential European motifs of the Rococo period, an art movement that took place around the same time with a similar storybook style.

 This is not to say that China didn’t make hay out of the chinoiserie fascination.
-It got rich on porcelain and tea exports.
+It got rich off of porcelain and tea exports.
 Additionally, the objects for the most part took place abroad—actually starting the careers of many big names in European design, such as Thomas Chippendale with his lattice cabinets and Josiah Spode’s blue-and-white willow pattern plates—there was also a flourishing market in Chinese ports for craftsmen making chinaware designs for Western tastes, though their actual opinion on such tastes may be lost to history.

 Moreover, as historian David Porter has noted, the period of this “China craze” was a relatively egalitarian and peaceful moment in the turbulent history of early modern exploration and cultural exchange.
 There was an air of mythology but also genuine curiosity and desire to incorporate what were believed to be the best parts of another culture.
 As the cult of chinoiserie waned in the following century, to be replaced by other stereotypes of Chinese art objects as cheap, morally degenerate, and responsible for trade imbalances, relations with China also entered the age of colonization, opium, and war.